-There are literally hundreds of different knife sharpeners on the market.
+There are literally hundreds of different sharpeners on the market.
 And to be honest, most of them are complete crap.
-If you’re going to invest in an expensive knife, it’s worth spending the time and money necessary to properly sharpen it.
+If you’re going to invest in an expensive blade, it’s worth spending the time and money necessary to properly sharpen it.

 If you’re not interested in learning how to do this yourself, find someone locally who can.
 Just be sure they aren’t using anything but sharpening stones on your blade.

 While electric sharpeners will work both Japanese and Western knives, it’s generally better to use sharpening stones or a sharpening stone system.
 If you are going to use an electric sharpener, at least get one that allows you to set the angle at which the blade will be sharpened.
 If you’re interested you can read more in our electric knife sharpener reviews.

 If you’re using a Japanese product it is crucial to know whether it is sharpened on both sides or only one.
 You can quickly ruin a very expensive blade by doing this improperly.

 Again, our preference would be either a qualified professional sharpener, or a sharpening stone based system.

 Kitchen Knife Set Reviews